 But fair warning:

-Learning guitar like any instrument is an intricate skill that relies on lots of practice to hear improvement.
-Don't expect to get better overnight is what I'm saying.
+Learning guitar, like any instrument, is an intricate skill that relies on lots of practice to hear an improvement.
+Don't expect to get better overnight, is what I'm saying.

-Never say you're 'struggling' at something new you're practicing either.
-It's just the natural process of learning - you simply just have to build up muscle memory which develops easily with determined and consistent practice.
+Never say you're 'struggling' at something new you're practising either.
+It's just the natural process of learning - you just have to build up muscle memory which develops quickly with determined and consistent practice.

-Seems pretty mad when you think about the fact that now you walk without a second thought doesn't it?
+It seems pretty mad when you think that now you walk without a second thought.

 So think of learning guitar this way.
 Be it a chord change, strumming rhythm or solo technique, whatever new thing you're learning that feels hard, you'll eventually nail it after enough practice.
 Soon you'll find yourself wondering what all the fuss was about.